osrf/gazebo_tutorials/custom_messages/tutorial-8.0.md

 typedef const boost::shared_ptr<const collision_map_creator_msgs::msgs::CollisionMapRequest> CollisionMapRequestPtr;
 ~~~

-Creating a derived class of the Gazebo WorldPlugin.
+Creating a derived class of the Gazebo-classic WorldPlugin.
 It needs to hold on to
 the `NodePtr`, `PublisherPtr`, `SubcriberPtr` and `WorldPtr`, so they must be
 added as class variables.